pytest-dev/pytest/doc/en/skipping.rst

 ~~~~~~~~~~~~~~~~~~~~

 If you want to be more specific as to why the test is failing, you can specify
-a single exception, or a list of exceptions, in the ``raises`` argument.
+a single exception, or a tuple of exceptions, in the ``raises`` argument.

 .. code-block:: python